RaymondKJ/raymondkj.github.io/content/authors/admin/_index.md

 #      text: 'Read Thesis'
 #      url: 'https://example.com/thesis.pdf'
     summary: |
-      Initially enrolled in the M.A. program and was admitted to the Ph.D. track in 2019 through a competitive selection process based on academic performance, which included written exams and interviews.
+      Initially admitted to the master’s program in Economics and was selected to transition to the doctoral program in 2019 after competitive written exams and interviews.

-      - M.A.
-Track
+      - Master’s program
         - Weighted Average Score: 86.69/100
         - Specialized in Development Economics, with a research focus on the intersection of population aging, labor market dynamics, and economic inequality.

-      - Ph.D.
-Track
+      - Doctoral program
         - Weighted Average Score: 87.27/100
         - Specialized in Labor, Education and Development Economics, with a research focus on the intersection of human capical and labor market dynamics.
-  - area: B.A. in Economics
+  - area: Bachelor of Economics
     institution: Huazhong University of Science and Technology
     date_start: 2013-09-01
     date_end: 2017-06-30